vext01/recipes/recipes/debian9_inside_vmm.md

 Change `vm_ext` and `vm_dns` to: an interface through which to grant the VM internet access, and a valid DNS server respectively.

+The parentheses around `$vm_ext` causes the NAT rule to lazily look up the address of the interface.
+This is useful on (e.g.) a laptop, where the IP of (in this case) `iwm0` may change as you move networks.

 Don't forget that the order of `pf(4)` rules matters!